The Collings Foundation is offering Unusual Attitude / Upset Training and

 proficiency necessary to complete maneuver required to meet the ATP/AEA/PTS.
 Successful completion of the course prepares the student for the FAA AEA/Type Rating check ride.
 Check ride can be scheduled with advanced notice.

-Unusual Attitude / Upset Training flights can be offered at most airports where the Me 262 is scheduled to appear.
-Type rating training is offered at the Foundation’s Houston facility located at Ellington Field or at
+Unusual Attitude / Upset Training flights is offered at the Foundation’s Houston facility located at Ellington Field.

 at 800-568-8924 with questions or reservations.